 Blue Water SandFest

-Entering it's fifth year, Blue Water SandFest brings together Master and Advanced Amateur sand sculptors from around North America to sculpt more than 450 tons of sand into beautiful works of art on the grounds of the Fort Gratiot Light Station County Park.
+Entering it's sixth year, Blue Water SandFest brings together Master and Advanced Amateur sand sculptors from around North America to sculpt more than 450 tons of sand into beautiful works of art on the grounds of the Fort Gratiot Light Station County Park.
 This three-day event is Michigan's first and only Master Sand Sculpting and Advanced Amateur Competition and Festival.
 It is the Michigan State Championship of Sand Sculpting.